WandererGuy/CAPTCHA_OCR/README.md

 pip install vietocr==0.3.12
 ```
 <br>
-Step 3: fix path for env in 3 init.sh file in FASTAPI-SERVER, YOLO-SERVER, OCR-SERVER to match your created env<br>

 Small note: <br>
 You send http POST request (which is the image you want to get OCR) to app in FASTAPI_server (see FASTAPI-SERVER/fastapi_server.py to understand) <br>
 Inside, FASTAPI_server send image to YOLO server .
 After that YOLO send results to OCR server. <br>
 After that, OCR send final result to FASTAPI server.
 Finally FASTAPI server send back message to you , which is the OCR output.<br>

-Step 4: turn on each server , each activated on 1 terminal, so you need 3 terminals , then run app script of it <br>
+Step 3: turn on each server , each activated on 1 terminal, so you need 3 terminals , then run app script of it <br>

 Method:<br>
 Yolov8 outputs separate character as images, then VietOCR will OCR that image and give output <br>